An essay about a better (mini-)society by Luc Sala (with Wikipedia)

 Aristotle's Politics

-(Greek Πολιτικά)
+(Greek Πολιτικά) about how a city

-about how a city (polis) is to be organized is a work of political philosophy
+(polis) is to be organized is a work of political philosophy and kind of models

-and kind of models many of Plato’s notions, sometimes with a
+many of Plato’s notions, sometimes with a different conclusions.

 Virgil was a Roman poet (70-19 BC).
 Unlike the earlier writers who often described the Golden Age as outside time or virtual, Virgil's Eclogue suggests that human progress might lead to a more affluent and leisured world in the foreseeable future.
 His fourth Eclogue, the Messianic Eclogue, is the clearest example of the shift from a timeless to a more historical view of a perfect world.
 An eclogue is a 'pastoral' poem that idealizes rural life.
 The term messianic suggests the promise of rescue or relief.